Top 5 Best Dry Dog Foods For Skin Allergies

 IAMS Advanced Health Skin & Coat Chicken and Salmon

-IAMS Advanced Health Skin & Coat is a strong option for adult dogs needing targeted support for their skin and coat.
-It’s well-suited for owners seeking a clinically balanced formula with both chicken and salmon proteins.
+IAMS Advanced Health Skin & Coat Chicken and Salmon offers a clinically proven omega fatty acid ratio, making it a strong option for dogs needing targeted skin and coat support.
+It's well-suited for owners who want a science-backed approach without artificial additives.

-• Smartcoat Blend with Omega Fatty Acids: Clinically proven to improve skin and coat health
+• Optimal omega 4.5:3 ratio: Clinically proven for skin and coat health

 Strength